Agenda

 Cost

-Make Safe Street Delivery the Default
+Campaign 5: Make Safe Street Delivery the Default

 Walnut Creek should not need to refight the same safety conversation project by project.
 City policy, planning, paving, budgeting, and grant work should make safer street design the normal outcome.